 Body Talk: Claudia Mason

-Welcome to Body Talk, an S-Life series where we will be fearlessly opening this portal of communication about self-love, self-deprecation, and touching on anything and everything in between.
+Welcome to Body Talk, where we will be fearlessly opening this portal of communication about self-love, self-deprecation, and touching on anything and everything in between.

 WHEN HAVE YOU FELT THE WORST IN YOUR BODY?